 “Nevertheless, the restrictions pose significant challenges for Australian businesses caught in the crossfire,” he says.

-According to Chapman, the significant uncertainty that’s a side-effect of China’s strategy will reverberate through to SMEs not directly affected by the trade suspensions.
+According to Chapman, the significant uncertainty unleashed by China’s strategy will reverberate through to SMEs not directly affected by the trade suspensions.

 “SMEs down the supply chain will need to take action to mitigate the disruption of normal trade flows,” Chapman says.